 6.1.
-DecisionWise shall immediately notify the Data Controller of any planned, permanent, or temporary transfers of Personal Data to a country outside of the EEA without an adequate level of protection and shall only perform such a transfer after obtaining authorization from the Data Controller, which may be refused at its own discretion.
-Annex 4 provides a list of transfers for which the Data Controller grants its consent.
+Except for those transfers already contemplated in this Data Processing Addendum or int eh Client Contract, DecisionWise shall immediately notify the Data Controller of any additional planned, permanent, or temporary transfers of Personal Data to a country outside of the EEA without an adequate level of protection and shall only perform such a transfer after obtaining authorization from the Data Controller.

 - Information Obligations and Incident Management

 7.1.
 When DecisionWise becomes aware of an Incident that impacts the Processing of the Personal Data that is the subject of the Services Agreement, it shall promptly notify the Data Controller about the Incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions with regard to such Incident, in order to enable the Data Controller to perform a thorough investigation into the Incident, to formulate a correct response, and to take suitable further steps in respect of the Incident.